microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/testing.md

       ./<env_name>/Scripts/activate

 3. Install the k4a package in development mode.
-This is required in order to automatically install required Python packages for running the tests. pip install -e .[test]   (include "[test]" with square brackets)
+This is required in order to automatically install required Python packages for running the tests, as well as to install the code with the k4a package as the root of the subpackages and modules. pip install -e .[test]   (include "[test]" with square brackets)

 4. Run the tests in python.
 To capture the results, use an additional --junit-xml=./test_results.xml option.